 You may request claim forms for life insurance benefits from the Local Union or the Plan Administration Office.
 Complete the form and send it, with an original certified death certificate, to the Plan Administration Office.
-Your claim form should be received by Allied Fund Administrators LLC within 90 days from the date of loss, if possible, or otherwise as soon as possible.
+Your claim form should be received by the Plan Administration Office within 90 days from the date of loss, if possible, or otherwise as soon as possible.
 To avoid missing the claim deadline, file your claim as soon as possible.